oslab-ewha/gastask/README.md

 # gastask(GA for Scheduling real-time TASKs)
-This project demonstrates that a GA(genetic algorithm) approach can provide a near-optimized power-efficient scheduling for real-time tasks who execute with DVS(dynamic voltage scaling) and HM(Hybrid Memory).
+This project demonstrates that a GA (genetic algorithm) approach can provide power-efficient scheduling for real-time tasks that makes use of DVS (dynamic voltage scaling) and HM (Hybrid Memory).

 Two executables included in this project.
 - gasgen: task generation tool based on CPU and total utilization
 - gastask: scheduling scheme generator based on GA

+For comparison purposes, our basic simulator supporting dynamic voltage scaling (DVS) and hybrid memory (HM) can be downloaded at https://github.com/oslab-ewha/simrts.

 ## Build
 Just make to build gastask